UST-QuAntiL/QuantME-UseCases/README.md

 * [Winery](https://github.com/OpenTOSCA/winery): Winery is a web-based environment to graphically model TOSCA-based deployment models, which can then be attached to activities of quantum workflows to enable their automated deployment in the target environment.
 * [OpenTOSCA Container](https://github.com/OpenTOSCA/container): A TOSCA-compliant deployment system to deploy and manage applications or services.
 * [Qiskit Runtime Handler](https://github.com/UST-QuAntiL/qiskit-runtime-handler): A service generating Qiskit Runtime programs for hybrid loops based on corresponding workflow fragments detected by the QuantME Modeling and Transformation Framework.
-* [Script Splitter](https://github.com/UST-QuAntiL/qscript-splitter): A service analysing Python scripts to detect quantum and classical parts, which are then orchestrated by a generated workflow model.
+* [Script Splitter](https://github.com/UST-QuAntiL/qscript-splitter): A service analyzing Python scripts to detect quantum and classical parts, which are then orchestrated by a generated workflow model.

 ### Springer Nature Computer Science 2022 - Prototype